barumau/pandunia/english/english-pandunia.md

 Thailand - Tai Desha
 thallium - talium
 than (as, compared to) - ka
-thank - danka
+thank - fa shukra
-thanks (thank you) - danke
+thanks (thank you) - shukra
-thanks to - danko da
+thanks to - shukra da
 that is (in other words, i.e., alias) - alo nam
 that over there - u
 the (that) - a